Get free weekly resources from us!

 3. It’s important to communicate with other leaders.

-Jesus said, “For where two or three have gathered together in My name, I am there in their midst” (Matthew 18:20).
+Jesus said, “For where two or three gather together as my followers, I am there among them” (Matthew 18:20).
 It’s true: God never designed you to do ministry—or life—alone.
 It’s in the space between people that God shows up.

 One of the best parts of training is seeing our friends in ministry gather together in groups for conversations.
 The conversation (ideas, encouragement, and bonding) that takes place is amazing.